juicebyjustin/juicebyjustin/README.md

 - ⚡ Fun fact: I enjoy practically any outdoor activities.

 ### Experience
-All of my experience is in the corporate enterprise realm.
-I have experience with various technologies and development (ordered by how knowledgable I am in each area):
+All of my experience is in an enterprise environment.
+I have experience with various technologies and development listed below ordered by how knowledgable I am in each area.

+#### Technologies

 - C#
 - Windows WPF
 - Windows Services
 - SQL
 - .NET Core
 - Windows Forms
+- Azure DevOps
 - Angular
 - NodeJS & Express